Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Theory

-The notion of \textit{how informative} an observation is has its roots in information theory; for instance, a \textit{bit} of information is a binary unit of measure that distinguishes one state of the world from another.
 Using this formalism, we can compare any different models' likelihoods of experimental outcomes based on how much relative information each distribution will provide to us.
 This concept has clear applications to the optimal design of experiments for testing competing hypotheses about how humans behave.
-All that is required is to specify competing hypotheses in the form of generative models of human behavior, assigning a certain likelihood to any given outcome of the game (likelihoods must sum up to 1).
-The \textit{best} experiment we can run is then the experiment that will maximally distinguish the distributions of likelihood of the different competing models.
-Formally, this is achieved by maximizing the Kullback-Leibler (KL) divergence \cite{Kullback1951} between two distributions, $P$ and $Q$:
+All that is required is to specify competing hypotheses in the form of generative models of human behavior, assigning a certain likelihood to any given outcome of the game (the likelihoods must sum to 1).
+The \textit{best} experiment we can run is then the experiment that will maximally distinguish the likelihood distributions of the different competing models.
+This is formally achieved by maximizing the Kullback-Leibler (KL) divergence \cite{Kullback1951} between two distributions, $P$ and $Q$:

 Here, we refer to the \textit{optimal} experiment as the particular set of design parameters, $\theta \in \Theta$, that are predicted to maximally distinguish between \textit{n} competing generative models of behavior in a given task.
-In particular, we use a one-sided form of the KL Divergence, which compares $n-1$ competing models to a single model, expressed as $I(1;\theta)$, as expressed below:
+As in El Gamal \& Palfrey (1996), we use a one-sided form of the KL divergence, which compares $n-1$ competing models to a single model, expressed as $I(1;\theta)$, as expressed below: